grpc/proposal/A71-xds-fallback.md

 ## Other approaches considered:

-### Uncoditionally perform fallback when xDS control plane becomes unreachable
+### Unconditionally perform fallback when xDS control plane becomes unreachable

 In this scenario, XdsClients discard cached resources and fetch new resources from the fallback server as soon as xDS server becomes unreachable.